 Editor’s note: Consult our guide to the city’s cookbook stores to find this title at a shop near you.

-If you have a moniker like “Princess,” one must be noble.
-The question around who rules southern food continues to clog social media channels but the reissued Princess Pamela’s Soul Food Cookbook undoubtedly gives an answer.
+If one has a moniker like “Princess,” one must be noble.
+The question around who rules Southern food continues to clog social media channels, but the reissued Princess Pamela’s Soul Food Cookbook undoubtedly gives an answer.
 Pamela Strobel was a culinary entrepreneur, creative artist and master crown wearer.

 This sauce can be used as an accompaniment to Fried Chicken Southern Style.